Futtawuh/EnderCNC/Ender3CNC/BOM.md

 # This is just a reference BOM from my own build and CAD.
+I might have counted wrong.
 If you find any issues please let me know.

 # Screws from Ender 3 Pro